karlramberg/loupe/README.md

 Note that every image must have a group, but that the group does not need to be in a class.
 Also note that files must have a version, but not always a subversion.

-**Why is Loupe gnostic?**
+### Why is Loupe gnostic?

 Loupe offers only one way of organizing photographs - by group and version.
-The first reason for this is because offering "sane defaults" is a lot more helpful than offering a host of complex and configurable ways of organizing files.
+This is because offering "sane defaults" is sometimes a lot more useful than offering a host of complex and configurable ways of organizing files.
 I do not want Loupe to trigger analysis paralysis in it's user.
 I simply want it to do a few things well and get the hell out of the way when it's not in use.

-Second, I did want Loupe to use external files to work.
+I did want Loupe to use external files to work.
 My biggest problem with software like AdobeLightroom is the need to launch a bloated piece of software to simply browse your pictures in theway you organized them.
-File and folder systems will not go anywhere, will not change, and will bereadable on any system.
+File and folder systems will not go anywhere, will not change, and will be readable on any system.

+For all of these reasons, Loupe offers no way of configuring anything.
+Date are always formatted YYYYMMDD.
+Numbers are always whole numbers padded to three spaces, two if its a frame on a lettered roll of film. filename dividers (always underscores and hyphens), folder structure (always class/group/version/subversion, you cannot just keep giving a photograph groups or versions to put it into deeper and deeper folders).

 **Why is Loupe written in Go?**